 What the man placed in my hand that day was a gift beyond words.
 He gave me a symbol to be able to focus my future on.
 The lesson of this story is not to expect gifts from strange men (even though it worked out in my favor), but to find what it is that speaks to you in life.
 What drives you.
-Regardless of where your goals might take you, and even if you get a bit off track, if you always know your true north you will always be able to find your way home.
+Regardless of where your goals might take you, and even if you get a bit off track, if you always know your true North you will always be able to find your way home.

 So what does all this have to do with finances?
 On the path to financial independence, it is easy to get lost in the details of the process.
 Budgets (or nonbudgets like mine), spreadsheets, savings rates, and side hustles.
 It’s enough to make one crazy!
 But the process is slow.
 Painfully slow.
 Paycheck to paycheck slow.
 It is good to keep in mind what you are doing all of this for.
 Why are you pushing the envelope of “normal” to retire early and live this extraordinary life?
 The question posed on the forum earlier this week was, “What is your “Why”?”.
 Here is mine:

 I want to be able to travel freely – without guilt.
 I have no interest in being a full-time vagabond, but I do want to make the most of what’s left of my time with 10-year-old Bubba. 🙂

-My dog is my best friend…yes, she is furry and doesn’t speak, but she has been with me at every point in my life the past 8 years.
+My dog is my best friend…yes, she is furry and doesn’t speak, but she has been with me at every point for the past 8 years.
 Through a marriage then divorce, financial ruin, financial rebirth, road trips, jaunts around the lake, jaunts around the forest, parties, boyfriends, and breakups, and many moves.
 She has seen me through the tears, the laughter, and all the joy from each and every one of those moments.
 Get the point?
 Yeah, she’s my Bestie!